 - If a guest cancels an affected booking, the host will not be paid out

-- For bookings on or after 1 June 2020, at this moment in time, your cancellation policy will apply as they continue monitoring travel and government advisories.
+- As of April 22, Tripadvisor have announced that the Extenuating Circumstances policy will continue until the end of June.
+For bookings on or after this date, at this moment in time, your cancellation policy will apply as they continue monitoring travel and government advisories.

 - Read more here